Show! Music Core: Hosts

+Guest Hosts

 Chart system

 Music Core brought back the show's chart on April 20, 2013.
 First-place winners are determined using the ranking system below.
 The list also shows the current and former scoring computation used.
 As of June 8, 2013, four nominees had decreased to three nominees.
 This chart is called M-chart, and tracking from Monday to Monday of the following week.

 Asterisk (*) indicates the criteria that are for first-place nominees only.

 Based source and explanations for each criterion, in alphabetical order: